sjwiesman/flink-docs-v2/README.md

 # Stateful Function Docs V2

-This is an experimental rewrite of Flink StateFun docs using Hugo.
+This is an experimental rewrite of Flink docs using Hugo.
 The end goal is to replace Flinks Jekyll infrastructure with a more modern system.

 ### Build the site locally